A sniper is a marksman who can shoot at a target from a long distance, usually from a concealed position, and with great accuracy.

 Kenny Leu, Ciara Renée, Fiona Fu

-Vlado Selimovid is a Muslim marksman who becomes a sniper for the Army of Bosnia out of his sense of duty.
+Vlado Selimovid, a Muslim marksman, becomes a sniper for the Bosnian Army driven by a strong sense of duty to protect his people.

 ActionAdventureThriller